-The lender must base its calculation of real estate taxes for borrower qualification on no less than the current assessed value.
+The lender must base its calculation of real estate taxes for borrower qualification (and escrow account purposes) on no less than the current assessed value.
 (The taxes are listed on the title commitment.)
-However, the lender may (or must in some circumstances) project the real estate taxes if it can document one of the following:
+However, the lender must project the real estate taxes if one of the following applies:

-If the transaction is new construction, the lender must use a reasonable estimate of the real estate taxes based on the value of the land and the total of all new and existing improvements.
+For purchase and construction-related transactions, the lender must use a reasonable estimate of the real estate taxes based on the value of the land and the total of all new and existing improvements.
 This policy also applies to properties in jurisdictions where a transfer of ownership may result in an increase in the amount of taxes.

 There is a tax abatement on the subject property that will last for no less than 5 years from the note date.
 For example:

 for a municipality with a 10-year abatement, the lender may qualify the borrower with the reduced tax amount;